 Choose Edit > AutoText (or press Ctrl+F3).

-In the AutoText dialog box, type a name for the AutoText in the Name box.
+In the AutoText dialog, type a name for the AutoText in the Name box.
 Writer will suggest a one-letter shortcut, which you can change.

 In the large box to the left, choose the category for the AutoText entry, for example My AutoText.